Date: July 1, 1873

 Accused: William Udderzook

 The afternoon of Friday, February 2, 1872, Winfield Goss and William Udderzook went to the cottage that Goss rented for his experiments, trying to create a substitute for India-rubber.
 They stopped at a store near Goss’s workshop where they purchased a gallon of kerosene oil in a wicker-covered demijohn, and a bottle of whiskey.
 They also stopped at the home of a neighbor, Gottlieb Engle where they borrowed an axe to chop firewood.
-Around dusk, Goss filled an oil lamp with about a quart of kerosene from the demijohn.
+At dusk, Goss filled an oil lamp with about a quart of kerosene from the demijohn.
 About six o’clock Udderzook went to Engle’s house to return the axe.
-He stayed for dinner with the Engles, then he and Gottlieb Engle returned to the cottage.
+He stayed for dinner with the Engles, then he and Gottlieb Engle returned to the cottage to drink whiskey.

-The three men drank whiskey from the bottle Goss and Udderzook had purchased that afternoon and had been drinking for about an hour when the oil lamp went out.
+The three men drank from the bottle Goss and Udderzook had purchased that afternoon and had been drinking for about an hour when the oil lamp went out.
 Udderzook tried to relight it using a candle, but the dripping paraffin made the wick harder to light.
 Engle proposed that they cut off a portion of the wick, and Udderzook suggested going to the store for a new wick.
 They finally decided it would be most expedient if they went to Engle’s house for another lamp.

 Engle and Udderzook went to Engle’s house, where they stayed for fifteen to twenty minutes before starting back with the lamp.
 They saw immediately that the Goss’s cottage was on fire.
 They watched as flames shot out of the window.
 No attempt was made to enter the burning building, but Udderzook sent Engle to Goss’s residence in Baltimore to tell his family that Winfield Goss had probably burned to death.
 About an hour after returning to the burning building Udderzook expressed concerns to Mr. Lowndes, the owner of the building, that Goss was inside the burning building.